Funding Circle Reduces Share Capital with Buy-Back

 Funding Circle Holdings Limited (GB:FCH) has released an update.

-Funding Circle Holdings has repurchased 109,815 of its own shares on the London Stock Exchange as part of a buy-back program, with the highest price paid per share reaching 147.00p.
-This move reduces the company’s share capital to 333,406,899 ordinary shares, potentially enhancing shareholder value and adjusting their market presence.
+Funding Circle Holdings plc has repurchased and cancelled 125,000 of its ordinary shares from Investec Bank plc on the London Stock Exchange, as part of its ongoing share buy-back program.
+The shares were bought at a volume-weighted average price of 141.1844 pence per share.
+This move reduces the company’s total issued share capital to 333,187,672 ordinary shares with voting rights, potentially impacting investor interest and shareholding calculations.

 For further insights into GB:FCH stock, check out TipRanks’ Stock Analysis page.